 Further, you can diversity the type of real estate you invest in for even more protection, as there is a great deal of variety among real estate options in the market.
 You can choose to focus on multi-family homes, single-family homes, high end properties, vacation properties, commercial properties.
 With over 27% of the American population living in rental homes, the options are endless.

 Last, but not least, is possibly the most important advantage of investing in rental property.
 Now more than ever, generations are tired of slaving away at nine-to-five jobs.
 Investing in rental property gives you the power to set your own goals – Do you want to move toward investing full-time and creating your own schedule, or do you want to keep your current job and use real estate as an extra source of income?
 The choice is yours.

 Owning rental property also gives you the flexibility over how things get done.
 As you know, rental property comes with a lot of maintenance and oversight.
 Repairs, landscaping, and rent collection are just a few on the list.
 You have the ability to handle those tasks yourself or hire a professional property management team.
 In the beginning, you may choose to save money and do it yourself.
 This will also grow your skills and experience.
 Down the road, you may choose to invest in a quality property manager or property management team.
 For once, you have the flexibility and authority to make your own decisions.

-At this point, it should be obvious that investing in rental property can be an amazing and successful experience.
+At this point, it should be obvious that investing in rental property can be an amazing and successful experience, and you can learn a ton via online investing courses before you get started.
 While rental demand continues to trend upward, consider using leverage to start small and learn the basics of rental property ownership and management.
 With the right mix of education and motivation, you can reap the benefits of becoming a real estate investor.
 The flexibility and diversity of being your own boss will feel priceless – even with more money in your pocket!